 How to store baby food jars?

-Don't bite off more than you can chew
+Don't bite off more than you can chew.

 Freezing baby food jars?

-Defrosting baby food properly
+Defrost the baby food jars properly

 Always be one step ahead (thanks to the freezer)!